- Billie Jean King, tennis champion and activist

-“This story is about one group of girls sitting innocently at a monumental place in our nation’s history...
-It is about the sheer joy of getting our first uniforms, packing the same school gym where we were once not allowed to practice, and gaining access to life lessons previously only available to boys.”
+This story is about one group of girls sitting innocently at a monumental place in our nation’s history.
+It is not a history lesson, nor a treatise on Title IX.
+Rather, it is about the sheer joy of getting our first uniforms, packing the same school gym where we were once not allowed to practice, and gaining access to life lessons previously only available to boys.